agrocho/agrocho/The User's Encyclopedia for Crabs and Caverns, First Edition - EDITING.md

 I haven't linked any particular ones here because C&C is for everyone, and picking one group to donate to will inevitably anger someone.
 Go put some time, money, and effort into whatever cause *you* think is worth it.
 I don't know, dude.
 Just go be a good person.

 Why are you reading this?
 Go click on one of the files up top and get crabbin'.

+[^story]: This was an early goal that simply wasn't feasible.
+Baseline Crabs and Caverns is designed for a high-fantasy world, similar to other fantasy game systems.
+I'd have loved for it to be something that applied to every world, but that simply is too broad of a brush to paint with imo.
+[^payment]: As stated above, you are ABSOLUTELY allowed to donate money to someone's Patreon or OnlyFans or whatever.
+Content Creators, however, are not allowed to hold content from people in exchange for money.
+If you make something (a new rule for grappling, a new subclass, or a setting you'd like to share) for someone, you make something for everyone.